 Another important factor is whether you get an unsecured or a secured loan.
 Most will go for the unsecured loan as it is only tested against your credit rating, whilst a secured loan requires some sort of collateral which is usually your house.

-Usually referred to as HP, this form of car finance is a quick way to get credit for your new vehicle when going through a dealership such as Stoneacre.
+Usually referred to as HP or leasing, this form of car finance is a quick way to get credit for your new vehicle when going through certain dealerships.
 With HP, you will almost always require a deposit, which is usually about 10 per cent of the car’s value, but if you are part exchanging your old car, then this can be used to cover the deposit cost if the vehicle is worth enough.

 There is less risk involved when it comes to HP, as credit is secured only against the car, which when paying through HP, you won’t own until the final payment is made.
 However, a rate of interest still applies, and you will find that this rate will be higher on used cars compared to new vehicles as these will not be backed by the manufacturer.

 You will pay off the car, less the deposit, over a set number of months; the more months you pay it off the lower the payments are, but you will incur more interest costs.

 A personal contract plan – or PCP – is very similar to HP in that you place a deposit and pay the invoice value back over several months then pay the rest in a final lump sum.
 However, the difference with PCP is that the final payment is completely optional to you as a customer.

 If you don’t want to keep the car come the end of the agreement, you can not pay the final payment and either hand the car back to the dealer or trade it in for a new model and start the cycle from the beginning, but with a brand new car.
 It is a great method of paying for a car if you’re after flexibility because you know you’ll want a new car every three years, plus the process means monthly payments are low, depreciation doesn’t enter the frame and the bulk of the cost comes with the optional final payment at the end of the agreement.